OpenEvalProject/evals/manuscripts/elife-51890/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/51890/elife-51890-fig5-v2.jpg)

-**Figure 5.:** A,C) and DCIC (B,D) recording sites.On box plots, red line indicates median, white ◆ indicates mean.
+**Figure 5.:** On box plots, red line indicates median, white ◆ indicates mean.
 (A) Increase in spontaneous activity (left; −100 ms: p=0.0204, ON = 3.5 ± 0.5 Hz, OFF = 2.5 ± 0.3 Hz; −20 ms: p=2.8e-7, ON = 5.2 ± 0.7 Hz, OFF = 2.3 ± 0.3 Hz) and decrease in tone-evoked response magnitude (right, −100 ms: p=3.3e-6, ON = 14.8 ± 1.4 Hz, OFF = 16.5 ± 1.5 Hz; −20 ms: p=6.3e-7, ON = 11.8 ± 1.6 Hz, OFF = 14.7 ± 1.4 Hz) for cells in DCIC with activation of cortico-collicular feedback using ChR2.
 Left panels: neuronal activity (spontaneous, left or tone-evoked, right) on laser ON versus laser off trials.
 Right panels: Average neuronal activity (spontaneous, left or tone-evoked, right) for laser on and laser off trials.
 (B) Little change in spontaneous activity or tone-evoked response magnitude (right; +8 ms: p=0.0027, ON = 13 ± 1.2 Hz, OFF = 13.6 ± 1.2 Hz) for cells in CNIC with activation of cortico-collicular feedback using ChR2.
 Panels as in A. (C) Activating feedback with ChR2 decreases frequency selectivity in a subset of units (mag decrease: −20 ms, p=6.3e-4, sparse ON = 0.46 ± 0.03, sparse OFF = 0.53 ± 0.03; +8 ms, p=4.7e-5, sparse ON = 0.41 ± 0.03, sparse OFF = 0.53 ± 0.03; spont increase: −100 ms, p=0.0044, sparse ON = 0.43 ± 0.04, sparse OFF = 0.52 ± 0.04; −20 ms, p=0.00013, sparse ON = 0.39 ± 0.04, sparse OFF = 0.53 ± 0.04; +8 ms, p=5.2e-6, sparse ON = 0.33 ± 0.03, OFF = 0.53 ± 0.04) for cells in DCIC.
 Left panels: Sparseness for laser ON versus laser OFF trials.
 Right panels: Average sparseness for laser on and laser off trials.
 (D) Activating feedback has no effect on frequency selectivity of cells in CNIC.
 Panels as in C.

 To elucidate changes in the shape of the frequency response functions in IC with activation of cortico-cortical feedback beyond the general changes in selectivity we observed with changes in sparseness, we fitted linear regressions to light off versus light on firing rates.
 This analysis can reveal whether changes in frequency selectivity are linear/subtractive, multiplicative/divisive, or some combination of these transformations.
 For example, a slope of 1 and a positive y-intercept would represent a linear increase in frequency response (equal increase in response across all frequencies).
 Over the population of IC neurons with decreased tone-evoked response magnitude and/or increased spontaneous activity, the median slopes and y-intercepts of ranked linear fits to frequency responses are less than 1 and above zero, respectively (Figure 6A).
 These results, in combination with the decreased tone-evoked activity observed (Figure 6A; Figure 6B; Figure 6C, −100 ms: p=0.018, ON = 19.01 ± 1.2 Hz, OFF = 18.5 ± 1.2 Hz; +8 ms: p=0.007, ON = 17.3 ± 1.2 Hz; OFF = 16.9 ± 1.2 Hz), indicate that the decrease in frequency selectivity was due to a decrease in response to tones at preferred frequencies, not non-preferred frequencies.
 This result suggests that the suppressive effect of the cortico-collicular feedback is preferential for higher firing responses.
 Suppressing feedback resulted in very small (<0.04%) change in sparseness, therefore it did not affect frequency selectivity in IC (Figure 4B).